smartbch/docs/testnets_validator.md

-# Join the Amber As a validator
+# Join the Amber as a validator

 This document introduces how to join the amber as a validator node.